 Sleep on your stomach?
 Choose a softer or flatter pillow.
 Your head only needs to be slightly raised.
 Good for this: natural fillings like silk or a pillow with lots of down in it or a soft microfibre filling.

 To check the firmness on any Soak&Sleep pillow, click the 'specification' tab when you look at the product details.

-A chamber pillow has a central chamber of firm filling (for support) surrounded by layers of soft and squishy filling for comfort.
+A chamber pillow has a central chamber of firm filling (for head and neck support) surrounded by layers of soft and squishy filling for comfort.
 It is most often used with feather and down fillings so that the supportive feathers are locked away in the middle of the pillow and the soft down is around the edge.
 It can also be used for a synthetic pillow with hollowfibre in the middle for support and microfibre around the edge for softness.

 Love your pillow!